decyphertek-io/decyphertek/docs/Opensearch.md

 Opensearch
 ==========

 Opensearch is a fork of Elasticsearch / Kibana 7.10 .
-Is a a free and opensource alternative Elastic, with some security by default features.
+Is a a free and opensource alternative to Elastic.co , with some security by default features.

 Install
 -------